LarsBodewig/AutoSerializable/README.md

 You can find examples for maven and gradle in the *autoserializable-test* project.
 For gradle, however, the most comfortable way is to create a precompiled plugin.

+### Custom serializers

+To inject custom serializers/deserializers into a class, your class has to implement `AutoSerializer` and be annotated with `@AutoSerializable`.
+The class has to be part of the `source` processed by byte-buddy or be available on the classpath during plugin execution.
+The class has to be public.

 ---

 Run `git config --add include.path ../.gitconfig` to include the template config in your project config.